 No matter what, beautiful skin needs hydration at night.
 If you decide to skip the night cream, go the simple route: Spray on a moisturizing facial mist.
-Try Vichy Laboratories Thermal Spa Water or Evian Mineral Water Spray.
+Try Vichy Mineralizing Thermal Water or Evian Mineral Water Spray.

 Got a zit?
 While you’re brushing your teeth, dot toothpaste on the offending spots.
 “Apply a small amount to the pimple before bedtime and wipe it off in the morning,” Stuart says.
 “Certain toothpastes contain menthol and alcohol, which may reduce the appearance of a pimple by drying it out.”
 Be precise with your application; toothpaste can cause the surrounding skin to flake if you’re not careful.